Forever to Me

-"Forever to Me" is a song by American country music singer Cole Swindell, released on April 12, 2024 as the lead single from his fifth studio album Spanish Moss (2025).
+"Forever to Me" is a song by American country music singer Cole Swindell, released on April 12, 2024, as the lead single from his fifth studio album, Spanish Moss (2025).
 It was written by Swindell, Greylan James and Rocky Block and produced by James and Jordan Schmidt.

 Background

-The song centers around Cole Swindell's relationship with his wife Courtney Little, a former member of the Charlotte Honey Bees.
+The song centers around Swindell's relationship with his wife Courtney Little, a former member of the Charlotte Honey Bees.
 In 2023, Swindell periodically attempted to write a song of this topic for their first dance.
-On January 7, 2024, the day before he would headline the party in Houston at the 2024 College Football Playoff National Championship, Cole Swindell asked songwriter Greylan James to join him in composing and find a third writer, at the last minute.
+On January 7, 2024, the day before he would headline the party in Houston at the 2024 College Football Playoff National Championship, Swindell asked songwriter Greylan James to join him in composing and find a third writer, at the last minute.
 James picked Rocky Block.
 They wrote a couple songs on the way to Houston and, after the concert, stayed up late on the bus talking.
 Swindell described Little as "forever to me", which his co-writers agreed to be the song they would write after they slept.

 James developed an opening acoustic guitar riff that Swindell compared to Keith Whitley's style.
 The writers came up with the chorus' opening line, "She gave 18 summers to Carolina".
 The number of years was not quite correct but the state was; Brock noted, "That was a little bit poetic license, but it got the point across.
 We were just trying to say she grew up somewhere."
 He composed the melody at the end of the chorus, including the line "I might've gave her the diamond / But she gave forever to me".
 With respect to this, James said, "I would have never sang that off the bat.
 That's just a Rocky Block special."
 The word "gave" became important to the song, as the composers started writing about the things that Little had given to Swindell.
 The song references Carolina, Georgia and Tennessee.
 Originally, they started writing the verses with a line that referenced Dallas, where Swindell intended to propose.
 It became the second verse as the first recounted how they met.
 In the bridge, they wrote lyrics that referenced the reality television series Say Yes to the Dress and mentioned Little's mother, included a mention of Jesus (suggesting divinity is involved in the relationship), and the line "I wish you coulda met my daddy".
 After writing the bridge, Swindell came up with the opening line, "You ever seen a prayer in person?"